 - Have students explain and demonstrate to other students the basic uses and parts of a compass.
 Younger students can easily direct a fellow student on how to find the North direction.

 - Have students use the school, local library or a guided Internet search to find information concerning the following terms and people:

 - Magnets

 - Huang-ti (ancient Chinese General)

 - Permanent/Temporary Magnets

 - Thales (Greek Mathematician)

 - Lodestone

 - Tuomas Vohlonen

 - Electromagnets

 - Mark or "map out" a trail students must follow by using the compass directions you provide.
 Place a "treasure" at the end of the trail to be found by those who have accurately followed your directions.

 - Using the Forestry Suppliers Orienteering F.I.E.L.D.
-Kit, you may lead older students in an orienteering exercise indoors or out-doors.
+Kit, you may lead older students in an orienteering exercise indoors or outdoors.

-- Using Explore the World with a Map and Compass you may include further studies to enhance compass and map skills.
-Other superior information and activities can be found in Map and Compass: Discover the Excitement, as well as Compass and Map Pocket Guide.
+- Using Be Expert With Map and Compass you may include further studies to enhance compass and map skills.